-Based on recent input from stockholders, Chevron adopted three changes for the 2017 LTIP program, described below and further in the table:
+Chevron implemented three changes for the 2017 LTIP program, described below and further in the table:

-- Restricted stock units (RSUs) are now a routine component of equity awards, and the proportion of performance shares, stock options and restricted stock units has changed: - The S&P 500 Total Return Index will be added as a fifth competitor in determining performance share awards.
-The inclusion of the S&P 500 Total Return Index broadens the peer group and imposes a stringent market-based performance hurdle for payout.
-It reflects the fact that stockholders have a wide range of investment choices, inside and outside the energy industry; and

-Performance shares and RSUs now accrue dividend equivalents that are reinvested as additional shares and/or units and are paid at the end of the vesting period.
+- Restricted stock units ("RSUs") became a routine component of equity awards, and the proportion of performance shares, stock options, and restricted stock units changed: - The S&P 500 Total Return Index was added as a fifth competitor in determining performance share awards.
+The inclusion of the S&P 500 Total Return Index broadens the peer group and imposes a stringent market-based performance - hurdle for payout.
+It reflects the fact that stockholders have a wide range of investment choices, inside and outside the energy industry; and - Performance shares and RSUs accrue dividend equivalents that are reinvested as additional shares and/or units and are paid at the end of the vesting period.
 The inclusion of dividends aligns better with Chevron's stockholder value strategy and is a common practice among oil industry and non-oil industry peers.